Miki Biasion: Career

+He returned to the event in 2006, this time in the truck category.
+He drove for the manufacturer Iveco team, alongside team-mate Markku Alén.
+In 2007, he was part of the manufacturer Fiat team, running the diminutive Panda 4x4 ('PanDakar') on the event, alongside team-mate Bruno Saby.
+He would once again return in the works Iveco team for the 2012 Dakar Rally, winning three stages and finishing sixth overall.

 Biasion won the World Truck Championship in 1998 and 1999 driving an Iveco.

 Personal life

 Biasion was married to Italian rally driver Chantal Galli, who won the Italian women's rally championship several times.
 They had four children, named Bettina, Isotta, Jacobo, and Olivia.
 The pair are now divorced, and Biasion is currently married to Paola.